jspsych/jsPsych/docs/developers/plugin-development.md

 }
 ```

-??? info "Custom Build Environments"
+??? info "Automatic versioning with custom build environments"

-    If you are using a custom build environment that imports its own `tsconfig.json` file that does not extend jsPsych's, but you want to use this syntax, you must add `"resolveJsonModule": true` to the config's `compilerOptions` object.
+    If you are using a custom build environment that imports its own `tsconfig.json` file that does not extend jsPsych's, and you want to use this automatic versioning syntax, you must add `"resolveJsonModule": true` to the config's `compilerOptions` object.

 If you are not using a build environment that supports `import` and `package.json` (such as writing a plain JS file), you can manually enter the `version` as a string.